sbb-design-systems/lyne-components/README.md

 iOS: VoiceOver with Safari
 Android: Android Accessibility Suite (formerly TalkBack) with Chrome.

-## ⛩️ Storybook

-The latest still **🧪 experimental** version of the Storybook component browser for _Lyne Components_ can be found [here](https://lyne-storybook.app.sbb.ch/).

-## 🍱 npm

-The current **🧪 experimental** build of Lyne Components can be found on [npm](https://www.npmjs.com/package/@sbb-esta/lyne-components).

-## 📚 Documentation

-Check the [docs](docs/README.md) directory for our documentation which we will continuously enhance.
-Component specific docs are available on our [storybook](https://lyne-storybook.app.sbb.ch).
-General docs can be read on [digital.sbb.ch](https://digital.sbb.ch).

 ## 🙌 Contributing

-See our [contributing guide](CONTRIBUTING.md) and check also our [code of conduct](CODE_OF_CONDUCT.md) 👀.
+See our [contributing guide](./docs/CONTRIBUTING.md) and check also our [code of conduct](./docs/CODE_OF_CONDUCT.md) 👀.

 ## 📝 License

 This software is published by SBB-CFF-FFS under the [MIT](/LICENSE) licence and unsupported unless otherwise clearly stated.
 Use at your own risk.